tdwg/rs.tdwg.org/process/create-vocabulary.md

 There are several key ideas that need to be understood prior to creating the spreadsheet.
 They will be explained in the following section.
 The last section of the document will provide details and examples for several categories of vocabulary terms.

+## 1.1 RFC 2119 statement

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+Use of 2119 keywords here indicates that the the requirement is either necessary to comply with the requirements of the SDS or to enable the proper functioning of the software used to process the spreadsheet.

 # 2 Terminology

 ## 2.1 Terms related to vocabularies

 **Term** A term is the main component of a vocabulary.
 Types of terms are: *properties* used to describe resources, *classes* used to categorize resources, and *controlled vocabulary terms* used as values of properties.
-Terms have human readable labels, machine-readable IRI identifiers, definitions, and other descriptive metadata.
+Terms MUST have human readable labels, machine-readable IRI identifiers, definitions, and MAY have other descriptive metadata.

 **Normative** Normative content is prescriptive and specifies what is required to comply with a standard.
-It cannot be changed without going through a formal process described by the [TDWG Vocabulary Maintenance Specificiation](http://rs.tdwg.org/vms/doc/specification/) (VMS).
+It MUST NOT be changed without going through a formal process described by the [TDWG Vocabulary Maintenance Specificiation](http://rs.tdwg.org/vms/doc/specification/) (VMS).

-**Non-normative** Non-normative content may be part of a standard, but it is not as rigorously regulated as normative content.
-It is desirable to avoid changing non-normative content, but non-normative content may be changed at the discretion of the relevant vocabulary maintenance group if its members feel that the change would be beneficial.
+**Non-normative** Non-normative content MAY be part of a standard, but it is not as rigorously regulated as normative content.
+It is desirable to avoid changing non-normative content, but non-normative content MAY be changed at the discretion of the relevant vocabulary maintenance group if its members feel that the change would be beneficial.

 **Term list** A set of related terms sharing the same namespace identifier.
-Borrowed terms will be part of one or more term lists that are separate from a term list containing the terms minted by TDWG.
+Borrowed terms MUST be part of one or more term lists that are separate from a term list containing the terms minted by TDWG.

 ## 2.2 Important terms related to vocabulary metadata

 **Definition** The term definition is normative and is worded to precisely define the meaning of the term.
 If the term is minted by TDWG, vocabulary creators bear the responsibility of writing a concise and clear definition.
-If the term is borrowed from a non-TDWG vocabulary, the term definition as presented by TDWG will be the same as what is found in the defining vocabulary.
-Every term is required to have a definition.
+If the term is borrowed from a non-TDWG vocabulary, the term definition as presented by TDWG SHOULD be the same as what is found in the defining vocabulary.
+Every term is REQUIRED to have a definition.

-**Usage guidelines** Usage guidelines are optional and are often not used if a term is defined by TDWG.
-They are often used with terms borrowed from other vocabularies because they specify how a borrowed term should be used in the context of the borrowing TDWG vocabulary.
-They can also be used to communicate expectations about how the term should be used that are not included in the definition.
+**Usage guidelines** Usage guidelines are OPTIONAL and are often not used if a term is defined by TDWG.
+They are often used with terms borrowed from other vocabularies because they specify how a borrowed term SHOULD be used in the context of the borrowing TDWG vocabulary.
+They MAY also be used to communicate expectations about how the term should be used that are not included in the definition.
 Usage guidelines are generally be declared to be normative since they are prescriptive.

-**Notes** Notes are optional and are non-normative.
+**Notes** Notes are OPTIONAL and are non-normative.
 Notes provide information that might be helpful to understand how to use a term, but are not prescriptive.
-Notes may provide examples and references to other helpful resources.
+Notes MAY provide examples and references to other helpful resources.

 **Label** A label is a human-readable name for the term.
 A label would be appropriate to present to a human user in a pick list.
-Terms are required to have an English label, but that label is not normative.
+Terms are REQUIRED to have an English label, but that label is not normative.
 Users should not be expected to understand the meaning of the term from its label without the definition, although a clear label can help prevent confusion among terms.
 It is desirable to have additional labels for each term in languages other than English, but the creation and maintenance of those labels occurs outside of the standards process and generally will take place following the initial adoption of a vocabulary.

 **Term local name** The local name<sup>1</sup> is a string of characters that identies the term within the scope of a term list.
 A local name may be related to a human label or it may be opaque.
 Based on past TDWG precedent, property and class local names have been related to the human readable labels.
-As with labels, users should not be expected to understand the meaning of a term from its local name -- they should consult the term definition.
-Vocabuary developers may suggest term local names, but the final decision on term local names will be made at the time of ratification.
-Term local names for properties should be in lower [camelCase](https://en.wikipedia.org/wiki/Camel_case) and term local names for classes should be in upper CamelCase.
+As with labels, users MUST NOT be expected to understand the meaning of a term from its local name -- they are expected consult the term definition.
+Vocabuary developers MAY suggest term local names, but the final decision on term local names will be made at the time of ratification.
+Term local names for properties SHOULD be in lower [camelCase](https://en.wikipedia.org/wiki/Camel_case) and term local names for classes SHOULD be in upper CamelCase.
 See examples in the tables below.

 ## 2.3 Technical terms related to vocabulary metadata (optional reading)